Yiru-Jiao/Reconstruct100CarNDSData/readme.md

-# Trajectory reconstruction of (near-)crashes from 100-Car NDS radar data
+# Trajectory reconstruction of crashes and near-crashes from 100-Car NDS time-series data
 This repository reconstructs bird's eye view trajectories of vehicles involved in crashes and near-crashes from 100-Car Naturalistic Driving Study (NDS) radar data.

-## 100Car NDS
+## 100Car Naturalistic Driving Study (NDS)
->The 100-Car Naturalistic Driving Study (NDS) was an instrumented-vehicle study conducted in the Northern Virginia / Washington, D.C. area over a 2 year period in early 2000s [^1].
+>The 100-Car NDS was an instrumented-vehicle study conducted in the Northern Virginia / Washington, D.C. area over a 2 year period in early 2000s [^1].
 The primary purpose of the study was to collect large scale naturalistic driving data.
 To this end, the instrumentation was designed to be unobtrusive, study participants were given no special instructions, and experimenters were not present.
 Approximately 100 vehicles were instrumented with a suite of sensors including forward and rearward radar, lateral and longitudinal accelerometers, gyro, GPS, access to the vehicle CAN, and five channels of compressed digital video.
 [^1]: Dingus, T.A., Klauer, S.G., Neale, V.L., Petersen, A., Lee, S.E., Sudweeks, J., Perez, M.A., Hankey, J., Ramsey, D., Gupta, S. and Bucher, C., 2006.
 The 100-car naturalistic driving study, Phase II-Results of the 100-car field experiment DOT-HS-810-593.
 United States.
 Department of Transportation.
 National Highway Traffic Safety Administration.

-From the data collection, an event database has been compiled for 68 crashes and 760 near crashes, as defined in the table below.
-Note that 75% of the single vehicle crashes were low-g force physical contact or tire strikes; in other words, most of the crashes involved very minor physical contact[^2].
+From the data collection, an event database has been compiled for 68 crashes and 760 near crashes, as defined in the table below [^2].
+Note that 75% of the single vehicle crashes were low-g force physical contact or tire strikes; in other words, most of the crashes involved very minor physical contact.
 [^2]: Neale, V.L., Dingus, T.A., Klauer, S.G., Sudweeks, J. and Goodman, M., 2005.
 An overview of the 100-car naturalistic study and findings.
 National Highway Traffic Safety Administration, 05-0400.

 |Event Category | Definition|